Investing

 For investors, the choice comes down to whether to back a pure Bitcoin ETF, an Ethereum ETF, or a broader fund like CRYP that invests in crypto-related companies.
 Each has a different role in a portfolio.
 Bitcoin has established itself as the most widely adopted digital asset, while Ethereum underpins much of the infrastructure of decentralised finance and blockchain applications.
 CRYP, by contrast, provides more indirect exposure by holding shares in crypto businesses.

 At Stockspot, we believe cryptocurrencies can play a role in some client portfolios, but only as a small satellite exposure.
 That’s why we’ve decided to offer EBTC and EETH as optional themes.
-They give clients simple, regulated access to Bitcoin and Ethereum in AUD, without the need for wallets or exchanges, while keeping the bulk of their wealth anchored in diversified ETFs of shares, bonds and gold.
+They give clients simple, regulated access to Bitcoin and Ethereum in AUD, without the need for wallets or exchanges, while keeping the bulk of their investments anchored in diversified ETFs of shares, bonds and gold.

 By blending these new themes with proven investments, we can help clients participate in the growth of digital assets without taking on unnecessary risk.
 This balance is the best way to weather volatility and stay invested for the long term.